Slagmaur: History

-Slagmaur was formed in 1997 under the name Norske Synder (translates to “Norwegian Sins”) before changing name in 2006.
-An official band statement claimed them to be “the darkest and scariest black metal band to ever set foot on planet earth.”
+Slagmaur was formed in 1997 under the name Norske Synder (translates to "Norwegian Sins") before changing name in 2006.
+An official band statement claimed them to be "the darkest and scariest black metal band to ever set foot on planet earth."
 A trilogy of releases during 2006–2007—Svin (Swine), Skrekk (Fear/Horror), and Domfeldt (Convicted)—described the presence of and the fight against the narrow-minded small-town monsters.

 The album Svin was later picked up by German record company Black Hate Productions for a re-release.
 A record deal with Osmose Productions (France) in 2009 resulted in the re-releases of Domfeldt and also the band's first album Skrekk Lich Kunstler (orig.
 2007).
 In addition, they released two new albums with Osmose; Von Rov Shelter (2009) and Thill Smitts Terror (2017).

-The band is quite secretive and little is known about the band members, although it is known that Mehimoloth from Celestial Bloodshed was a member of the band until his death in 2009.

 Slagmaur have described their sound as “twisted and sinister black metal, multi layered and complex.”
 In an October 2025-article in Loudwire, Røstad is listed as one of 5 black metal musicians who don't fit the stereotype.
 Drachman writes: “Gribbsphiiser infuses Slagmaur’s otherworldly, brutal yet sophisticated cacophonies with industrial metal, jazz, doom, noise rock, classical, etc.”

 The band have also attracted interest for their conceptualized, unusual imagery and live shows which display a theatrical horror aesthetic and bizarre live antics.
 Their set at the 2017 edition of the Inferno festival, which quickly generated controversy, featured staged executions by hanging as well as a model/stuntman tied to an upside-down cross which was set on fire at the end of the show, while band members “prowled around the stage, looking genuinely psychotic and to be gaining pleasure from the on-stage executions.”
 The concert reportedly induced strong discomfort among the audience and has been described as “one of the most extreme live acts ever performed,” with renowned heavy metal magazine Metal Hammer Norway reporting “It's not easy to shock in black metal today, but Slagmaur did it.”